interpretable-ai-workshop/interpretable-ai-workshop.github.io/calls.md

 </style>

 # Call for Papers
-We invite submissions to the workshop on interpretability in machine learning, titled “Interpretable AI: Past, Present and Future”.
+We invite submissions to the workshop on interpretability in machine learning, titled "Interpretable AI: Past, Present and Future".
 This workshop aims to bridge classical interpretability research with modern methods for foundation models, fostering discussions on the mathematical foundations, methodology, design, evaluation, and application of interpretable machine learning models.

 ## Topics of Interest
 We welcome submissions addressing, but not limited to, the following topics: